adamegomez/AI-Powered-Phishing-Email-Detection/README.md

 # 🧠 AI-Powered Phishing Email Detection

 This project explores how Artificial Intelligence (AI) is used to detect phishing emails, especially job scam phishing attempts.
-We walk through real-world phishing scenarios, explain how AI technologies like Machine Learning (ML) and Natural Language Processing (NLP) are used for detection, and demonstrate how to train a simple phishing detection model using a public dataset.
+I walk through real-world phishing scenarios, explain how AI technologies like Machine Learning (ML) and Natural Language Processing (NLP) are used for detection, and demonstrate how to train a simple phishing detection model using a public dataset.

 ---